carloacu/onsem/README.md

 ### Command line for databases compilation

-:warning: **This step is mandatory before the compilation**.
+:warning: This step is mandatory before the compilation.
 It should be done in the same build folder than the compilation.

 ```bash
 cmake -DBUILD_ONSEM_DATABASE=ON ../ && make -j4